jprknight/blog/_pages/homelab.md

 - Anti-Lockout Rule (added by PFSense).
 - Allow alias for Power Users to get out anywhere on the internet on any port.
 - Block blacklist alias for devices not allowed out to the internet.
 IP cameras aren't allowed to 'phone home'.
-- Allow typical web for guest devices.
+- Allow only typical web ports (80 and 443) for guest devices.
 - Allow typical web, email, ftp / ssh, gaming ports for other, known devices.
 - Allow specific devices out to the internet on specific ports.
 Not 53.
 - DNS: High level design is to only allow DNS lookups through local name server, disallow services and devices using internet based name servers.